Finding Scholarships to Study in the USA

 I will mention a few outside sources in the blog on full ride scholarships coming out next week, but preview - they include government scholarships, both from the USA or your home country, as well as company or corporation scholarships.
 These searches are much broader, but if you need a lot of financial support to study in the USA, you will most likely need to use multiple funding sources.
 It is unrealistic to assume a university can fully fund you, or offer 100% funding for you to study there.

---> Unless of course, you are a genius student with a killer resume, a future professional athlete, or have some incredible niche skills that a university deeply values (which could totally be the case!)
-Anything is possible!
+--> Unless of course, you are a genius student with a killer resume, a future professional athlete, or have some incredible niche skills that a university deeply values (which could totally be the case!) - It is possible!

-Always remember that if you are committed to this task, you can make this dream come true!
+Always remember that if you are committed to this task, you can make your study in the USA dream come true!